How to Become an Indiana School Counselor

 Explore the information below and learn how you can become a school counselor in Indiana.
-Some of the information below may be subject to change.
-In order to make sure you have the most current information, please feel free to contact your school counseling education program advisor or contact the Indiana Department of Education licensing department at (866) 542-3672.
+In order to make sure you have the most current information, contact your school counseling education program advisor or contact the Indiana Department of Education licensing department at 317-232-9010.

 - Top Picks